gvwilson/thirdbit/_posts/2016/2016-04-01-zen-and-the-art-of-assignment-operators.md

 </p>
 <p>
   Now if you'll excuse me,
-  I need to go and enthuse about peer instruction in an education mailing list...
+  I need to go and enthuse about peer instruction in an education mailing list…
 </p>